MrHydralisk/VNPE-Reimagined-Progression/README.md

 Includes more space-efficient version, which is perfect for Gravships.
 For the reference things from Rimworld and VNPE shown below alongside content of this mod.

+### Paste meals
 ![Text](/Mod%20Page/Images/Content/VNPERPDesc1.png)

+### Grinders
 ![Text](/Mod%20Page/Images/Content/VNPERPDesc2.png)
+Grinders types with improved speed of convertion raw food into paste.
+Smaller versions of Grinders for higher space-efficiency.

+### Taps
 ![Text](/Mod%20Page/Images/Content/VNPERPDesc3.png)
+Taps for new paste meals.

+### Vats
 ![Text](/Mod%20Page/Images/Content/VNPERPDesc4.png)
+Increasing capacity of base paste vat and adds vats of different size.
+Portable version that can be taken anywhere without need for power.

+### Feeders
 ![Text](/Mod%20Page/Images/Content/VNPERPDesc5.png)
+Feeders for new paste meals.
+Refridgerated version, if related mod installed.

+### Drippers
 ![Text](/Mod%20Page/Images/Content/VNPERPDesc6.png)
+Drippers for new paste meals.

+### Feeding tubes
 ![Text](/Mod%20Page/Images/Content/VNPERPDesc7.png)
+Feeding tube is version of dripper placed on bed itself for higher space-efficiency.

+### New features
 ![Text](/Mod%20Page/Images/Content/VNPERPDesc8.png)
+Hopper that prevent deterioration of raw food and with increased stacks capacity to 3.
+Refridgerated version, if related mod installed.
+Device for suppression of pawn hunger.
+Intended for actively keeping defence lines from dying of hunger.
+Portable version that can be taken anywhere without need for power.
+Paste processors that automatically convert liquid paste into cubes, packaged packs and chemfuel.
+Paste filter for removing ingredients from paste net at the cost of stored paste portion.

 ## Links